YJPL/lean-canvas-for-obsidian/✨ UNFAIR ADVANTAGE.md

 What unique advantages do you have that will help you succeed over competitors?
-Someting that can't be easily replicated or bought
+Something that can't be easily replicated or bought

 (9)